Rinoahu/POEM_py3k/example/README.md

 clean.sh

     clean all the output of test data

 runme.sh

-    script to run the test data
+    script to run the test data.

     usage:

         1. if you have installed art and want to assembly the reads
             $ bash runme.sh